Prince781/libgpublas/README.md

 # blas2cuda

-This is a library to intercept calls to CPU-bound BLAS kernels and run their equivalent on the GPU in a CUDA environment.
+This is a library to intercept calls to CPU BLAS kernels and run their equivalent on the GPU in a CUDA environment.

 ## Compiling